Botswana cuisine: Beverages

 There are various traditionally produced alcoholic drinks.
 Bojalwa ja Setswana (the beer of Botswana) is brewed from fermented sorghum seeds.
 Other tribes, like Bakalanga, use lebelebele (millet).
 A commercially produced and packaged beer, Chibuku, brewed from either maize or sorghum, is a favourite drink particularly in the villages, towns, and in some parts of the city.
 Chibuku is also brewed in other neighbouring countries such as Malawi, South Africa (Umqombothi), Zambia and Zimbabwe.
 Khadi, which is brewed from various ingredients, the healthiest of which is wild berries, is also a widely consumed alcoholic drink among low-income groups in particular.

 There are other beverages such as mints called kgomodimetsing and longman.
-These are leaves which are usually mixed with tea for a good scented taste.
+These are leaves that are usually mixed with tea for a good scented taste.